elizabethmcd/MEHG/README.md

 for file in *.fna; do read line; mv -v "${file}" "${line}"; done < new-names.txt
 ```

 Now all the genomes in the database (almost 25,000 complete reference genomes and publicly available MAGs plus our own lakes datasets), are named the same way and easier to find, link back to in the future with functional annotations.
 However, the additional 19 genomes from Jones et al. 2019 have their JGI numbers for now in all names because I added them at the last minute.
-At the end of downloading genomes and doing all of the metadata reorganization, I realized that there is a flag in `ncbi-genome-download` to get the metadata of any downloaded set of genomes, which is `-m METADATA-TABLE.txt` added onto the download command.

 ### Gene Calling